dotaxis/7thDeck/README.md

 # 7thDeck
-Installer &amp; launcher for 7th Heaven on SteamOS and other Linux distros using KDE
+Installer &amp; launcher for 7th Heaven on SteamOS and other Linux distros

 <br>